hsfl/artemis/pages/tutorials/testing/temp_sensor_test.md

 {% include image.html file="/resources/tutorials/sensor/File_001.png" width="70%" %}

+In the image above, the teal wire connects the 3.3V voltage source, the blue wire corresponds to the ADC connection, and the orange wire connects the ground.

 ## Getting the Raw Voltage

 To get the raw voltage outputted by the temp sensor, use the following commands: